 Unfalsifiable predictions of aggressive affect.
 Of the outcomes we tested, aggressive affect had the most dramatically asymmetrical funnel plot.
 We suspect that this asymmetry is caused in part by inferential practices that may serve to remove these null results from meta-analysis.

 Consider a hypothetical experiment comparing feelings of frustration caused by a violent and a non-violent game.
 If the result is significant, this is interpreted as evidence that violent video games cause aggressive feelings.
 However, if the test is not significant, this is not always interpreted as evidence that violent games do not cause aggressive feelings.
 Rather, it is sometimes taken as evidence that the games are matched stimuli, differing only in violent content and not in other confounding dimensions.
-The hypothesis can be changed after analyses to support the theory.
+The hypothesis can be changed after analyses to support the theory (Kerr, 1998).

 If authors reported their null results as demonstrations of stimulus equivalence, they were excluded from meta-analysis.
 Anderson and colleagues (2010) are explicit about this, saying “Studies based on violent and nonviolent video games that have been preselected to be equally arousing obviously are not appropriate tests of the short-term arousal- and affect-inducing effects of violent video games.
 Thus, they should be excluded from the analyses designed to test this specific hypothesis.
 The same is true when comparison games have been preselected to create equivalent affective states” (page 156).
 Ambiguities in whether stimuli were truly preselected threaten the validity of these meta-analytic results.

+Finally, researchers may need to reconsider the role of aggressive affect in mediating putative effects of violent games on aggressive behavior.
+For those who enjoy video games, video game play is a highly reinforcing, intrinsically-motivating activity (Przybylski, Rigby, & Ryan, 2010).
+We suggest that future work critically and carefully test the proposition that aggressive behaviors performed in a video game cause players to feel angry or aggressive.